mozilla/pkipolicy/rootstore/policy.md

 of such software are permitted to add or delete CA certificates in the versions that they distribute, and are also permitted to modify the values of the trust bits on CA certificates in the default CA certificate set.
-However, as with other software modifications, by making such changes a distributor may affect its ability to use Mozilla trademarks in connection with its versions of the software; see the Mozilla trademark policy for more information.
+However, as with other software modifications, by making such changes a distributor MAY affect its ability to use Mozilla trademarks in connection with its versions of the software; see the Mozilla trademark policy for more information.